How To Treat Calcium Deposits In Skin And Face

 A low calcium and phosphate diet may help treat calcium deposits in the skin (5).
 However, changing your diet alone may not reduce the bumps and may be ineffective altogether if the case is severe.

 Some natural healers recommend massaging the affected areas with aloe vera and coconut oil to eliminate calcium deposits.
-Massages, when supplemented with other treatment methods, have been shown to reduce the deposition of calcium in tendons (6).
+Massages, when supplemented with other treatment methods, have been shown to reduce the deposition of calcium in tendons by improving the blood flow to the area (6).

 Heat massage may also help treat the underlying conditions for calcinosis, including Raynaud’s disease.
 However, there is not enough evidence to prove the effectiveness of this technique.